asolutioncompany/cache-enabler-dark-fork/README.md

 <div class="my-selected-theme"></div> <!-- Do not add any inner HTML to this tag. -->
 ```

-Add CSS to your website to mark up your link or button.
+Add CSS to your website to mark up the toggle added.
 Basics of hover and click effects are added to get you started.

 Use the prefix configured in Cache Enabler to prevent naming conflicts.
 The example prefix of "my" provided in Cache Enabler is being used for this guide.

 Do not change "selected-theme" since it is used by Cache Enabler.

 ``` css
 .my-selected-theme { /* Adjust the my prefix and properties as needed */